-With the release of this issue of the Journal (March 2024), the 19th SJIAOS discussion will be opened.
-This discussion; 'What qualities are needed by statisticians to achieve top leadership positions?'
-Invites the readers to react with their opinion on the content of the manuscript "Reflections on statistical Leadership: Summary of a panel discussion at the WSC" with contributions from Stephen Penneck, John Bailer, Ed Humpherson, Mariana Kotzeva and Denise Silva The manuscript reports from a panel discussion held at the ISI World Statistics Conference in Ottawa in July 2023.
+The 19th SJIAOS discussion was opened beginning of April 2024.
+This discussion; 'What qualities are needed by statisticians to achieve top leadership positions?
+Invites the readers to react with their opinion on the content of the manuscript "Reflections on Statistical Leadership: Summary of a panel discussion at the WSC" with contributions from Stephen Penneck, John Bailer, Ed Humpherson), Mariana Kotzeva and Denise Silva The manuscript reports from a panel discussion held at the ISI World Statistics Conference in Ottawa in July 2023.
 During this session and summarized in the manuscript, five panelists shared their opinions and experiences by responding to five key questions on statistics leadership.
 A main theme in this discussion in the journal is the need for official statisticians to complement within the frame of 'statistical leadership' the basic elements of statistics as a profession (skills, knowledge and a set of values) with elements of leadership (vision and communicating this, getting the right work done and work done better).